Strain induced superconductor-insulator transition on Lieb lattice: Results

 \subsubsection{Quasiparticle signatures}

 The contribution of the flat and dispersive bands towards superconducting pairing is next analyzed based on the quasiparticle signatures.
-In Fig.(\ref{fig8}), we show the single particle density of states (DOS) at the selected interaction strengths of $U=2$t, $4$t and $6$t.
+In Fig. \ref{fig8}, we show the single particle density of states (DOS) at the selected interaction strengths of $U=2$t, $4$t and $6$t.
 The low temperature state at any interaction bears signature of $s$-wave superconducting order in terms of a hard gap at the Fermi level and sharp coherence peaks at the gap edges.
 The prominent satellite peaks away from the Fermi level correspond to the contributions of the spectral weight from the dispersive bands.
 In the weak coupling regime of $U=2$t, thermal fluctuations rapidly pile up spectral weight at the Fermi level and for T$\ge 0.1$t global superconductivity is lost as indicated by the smearing out of the coherence peaks.
 The finite spectral weight at the Fermi level signifies the survival of short range pair correlation, corresponding to the pseudogap phase.
+The characteristics of spectral weight contributions from the flat and the dispersive bands are very different.
+The spectral weight contribution of the flat band is independent of momentum, while the dispersive bands exhibits a momentum dependent gap minima.

 In the intermediate coupling regime ($U=4$t), interaction renormalizes the band structure and leads to smearing out of the dispersive bands.
 Consequently, the satellite peaks away from the Fermi level are now less prominent.
 Upto a temperature of T$\sim 0.05$t the superconducting gap at the Fermi level reduces monotonically.
 At still high temperatures the coherence peaks smear out and there is a small but finite weight at the Fermi level, over the temperature regime of 0.12t $\le$ T $<$ 0.2t.
 The observation is characteristic to the survival of short range pair correlations in the pseudogap phase.
 The high temperature phase manifests strong effect of the flat band localization in terms of immunity of the single particle DOS at the Fermi level towards thermal fluctuations.